Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

     * Links to the users Google Account, User Account sections and a link to the Checkout (cart icon)
 * Shopping cart
     * When items have been selected they are shown here and can be deleted [see below for more information](#Shopping-Cart)
-* Search bar - with Search and reset buttons - utilises 'focus' on search bar so a user can press the 'enter' key once they have typed and this will carry out the same functionality as clicking the 'search' button
+* Search bar - with Search and reset buttons - Utilises 'focus' on search bar so a user can press the 'enter' key once they have typed and this will carry out the same functionality as clicking the 'search' button
 * 2 Images, each with a 'Watch Now' button
     * On click of either button, the corresponding video is displayed which is linked to [YouTube](https://www.youtube.com/)

 Checkout Page

-Background image
+* Background image
 * Navigation Bar
     * Website Logo
     * With links to the Recipe, Shop and Video Pages
     * Links to the users Google Account, User Account sections and a link to the Checkout (cart icon)
 * Shopping cart
     * When items have been selected they are shown here and can be deleted [see below for more information](#Shopping-Cart)
-* Search bar - with Search and reset buttons - utilises 'focus' on search bar so a user can press the 'enter' key once they have typed and this will carry out the same functionality as clicking the 'search' button
+* Search bar - with Search and reset buttons - Utilises 'focus' on search bar so a user can press the 'enter' key once they have typed and this will carry out the same functionality as clicking the 'search' button
 * Cards displaying each of the items from the shopping cart:-
     * Product image
     * Product name